Znunu/Znunu/WSREVIEW.md

 One of the reasons I decided on this set is because of the title: "Arrival!
 Reinforcement Fleets from Europe!".
-As a european nationalist(?), I thought "great, some sexy european ships".
+I live in europe, I thought "great, some sexy european ships".
 I couldn't be more wrong.
 Roughly... one fifth of the ships are actually from europe.
 The rest are from Japan.